erstazi/greetingCSM/README.md

 ```
 .intro de username
 ```

-Or override the message timeout/delay:
+or allow override of the timeout/delay to do a greeting.
 ```
 .intro de username override
 ```